oakes/Nightcode/src/clojure/leiningen/new/console/README.md

 # {{name}}

-A Clojure library designed to ... well, that part is up to you.
+A Clojure app to ... well, that part is up to you.

 ## Usage